-Walter & Samuels, Inc. employs approximately 40 professionals, including management and leasing specialists, attorneys, asset management experts, financial analysts, construction engineers, and residential conversion experts.
+Walter & Samuels, Inc. employs the utmost professionals, management group.
 Biographies of the firm’s senior management are below.

 Born in Brooklyn, where he attended Midwood High School, Berley started his real estate career working at Berley & Company, where he syndicated his first deal at the age of 23.
 In 1968 Berley joined Walter & Samuels; he then bought the company from its senior partners in 1973.
 As the owner and leader of Walter & Samuels for the last four decades, Berley has done hundreds of deals.
 Whether buying a building himself or working with institutional partners such as General Electric Capital Corporation or a Deutsche Bank REEF, Berley brings vast experience, sound judgment, and stunning creativity.